DemocracyOS/extension-example/README.md

 ```

 ```
-# If you change any dependency you have to Re-build your Docker image with:
+# If you change any dependency you have to re-build your Docker image with:
 docker-compose up --build
 ```